 About Us

-OPEN SPECTRUM is a parent-run activities club for children and teens on the autistic spectrum in South Dublin.
+OPEN SPECTRUM is a parent-run activities club for children and young adults to the age of 30 years who are on the autistic spectrum in South Dublin.
 Our club was founded in 2013 by Helen Norris and Victoria White, two parents of teens on the spectrum who met at an autism-friendly event.
 They felt their children should have the same opportunities to take part in after-school activities that their “normal” children had but could not find a club to serve their needs so they decided to set one up.

 Our first event was trampolining at Jumpzone in Sandyford on September 26th, 2013.
 Jumpzone remains a major supporter of Open Spectrum, donating the “take” from our trampolining sessions on regular, designated Saturdays.

-Since then the club has grown and grown and we have added many other activities including: karate, kayaking, wall climbing, surfing, bowling, athletics and boxing.
+Since then the club has grown and grown and we have added many other activities including: karate, kayaking, rock climbing, surfing, art therapy, athletics, orienteering, dance, golf, tennis, a social club and a music and movement class for four to eight year olds.
 We are always looking for new ideas.

 We specialise in doing “blocks” of activities rather than one-off events and are particularly interested in activities which will benefit our children.
 Our kids crave exercise and exercise with sociability is particularly useful.